-Seán Kyne TD was appointed Minister of State for Gaeltacht Affairs and Natural Resources in May 2016.
+Seán Kyne TD is Minister of State at the Department of Rural and Community Development and the Department of Communications, Climate Action and Environment with responsibility for Natural Resources, Community Affairs, and Digital Development.
+He previously served as was Minister of State for Gaeltacht Affairs and Natural Resources in May 2016.
 He was first elected to Dáil Éireann in 2011 and represents the constituency of Galway West which encompasses the City, Oranmore/Claregalway and Connemara.

 From 2004 to 2011, Seán was a member of Galway County Council for the Connemara Electoral Area.

 Seán lives in Clydagh which is just outside his home village of Moycullen.
 He attended St. Mary’s College in Galway City before attaining a degree and Master’s degree in Agricultural Science at NUI Galway and UCD respectively.

 For 11 years, Sean worked as an agri-environmental consultant with particular responsibility for the Rural Environmental Protection Scheme.

 Since election in 2011 Seán has worked on a variety of issues including:

 - Encouraging job creation whether by highlighting barriers to employment including rates, access to credit, access to the Financial Ombudsman, or by contributing to the debates on the Jobs Action Plan and the Jobs Initiative.

 - Highlighting the ever-present need for the Outer Bypass and ensuring that the project is in a state of readiness pending a decision from Europe; contacting the NRA and NTA regarding other transport, including public, issues in Galway.

 - Supporting the maintenance of the Social Protection budget which provides a vital safety net and support base which all citizens will need at some point and pressing for reform of the Social Welfare system e.g. the IT system, the management practices and so forth to ensure that the reduced resources reach those who most need them.